 This provides a very elegant GUI solution to work with your MongoDB database.
 You can download this amazing GUI tool from here.

 Some of the salient features of this wonderful tool are as follows:

 RockMongo is the other option available as a GUI tool written in PHP5.
 One of the downside to this tool is the requirement to have PHP installed on a server where this GUI needs to be run.
-RockMongo as such is a HTML based MongoDB GUI tool, which can be downloaded from here.
+RockMongo as such is an HTML-based MongoDB GUI tool, which can be downloaded from here.

 Some of the salient features for this HTML based GUI are:

-MongoHub is a yet another Mac OSX based GUI application for MongoDB.
-If you want this to be used against a Windows or a Linux based OS then you might need to download the sources for GitHub and use it accordingly.
+MongoHub is yet another Mac OSX-based GUI application for MongoDB.
+If you want this to be used against a Windows or a Linux-based OS then you might need to download the sources for GitHub and use it accordingly.
 This is available for download from here.